Exopy/exopy/docs/source/user_guide/measure_edition.rst

 - other editors contributed by plugins may be present for some tasks.

 The standard editor provide a different view for each task depending on its parameters and is hence the most commonly used.
+For example, if you create a "Definition" task, it will appear in the standard editor, first as a "Add first element" button, and then once you click on it as two blank writing fields where you can enter a name and its definition.
+A chevron button allows you to add another definition below.

 The execution and database access editors present similar graphical user interface for all tasks and are used to set common settings that would make the standard editor unusable if they were present on it.
+They are available as additional tabs above the tasks view.
 There use is detailed in the next sections.

 Execution editor
 ^^^^^^^^^^^^^^^^